Your perception is how well you notice or “see” things. It depends on:

-The following are some of the common perceptual problems that happen after a brain injury, how they affect everyday activities, and some ways of helping people with these problems.
+In this section you’ll learn about the common problems in perception that can happen after a brain injury, how they affect everyday activities, and ways to help someone who has these problems.

-Please talk to your healthcare provider, such as a physiotherapist or occupational therapist, for tips on how to help with perception problems.
+You can also talk to a healthcare provider, such as a physical therapist or occupational therapist, for tips to help deal with perception problems.